essdocs/sims.primary.en-gb/_docs/classteacher/assessment/formulas-intro.md

 ## Functions

 Functions are like little utility programs that do a calculation and return a value.

+{% comment %}

 Functions can be combined and nested, i.e., you can use a function inside another function.